-It uses the ITT as specified in the Referenced Task Tag from the Deleted: MUST Task Management Function Request PDU to locate the existing STag(s), if any, in the local mapping(s) that associates the ITT to the local STag(s).

-- It MUST invalidate the existing STag(s), if any, and should invalidate the local mapping(s) that associates the ITT to the local STag(s). - It MUST allocate a Read STag for the I/O Buffer as defined by the qualifier DataDescriptorIn if the Send_Control Operational Primitive invocation is qualified with DataDescriptorIn. - It MUST allocate a Write STag for the I/O Buffer as defined by the qualifier DataDescriptorOut if the Send_Control Operational Primitive invocation is qualified with DataDescriptorOut. - If STags are allocated, it should establish new local mapping(s) Deleted: MUST that associate the ITT to the allocated STag(s).

-It MUST Advertise the STags, if allocated, to the target in the iSER header of the SendSE Message carrying the iSCSI PDU, as described in section 9.2.
+- It MUST use the ITT as specified in the Referenced Task Tag from the Task Management Function Request PDU to locate the existing STag(s), if any, in the Local Mapping(s) that associates the ITT to the local STag(s). - It MUST invalidate the existing STag(s), if any, and the Local Mapping(s) that associates the ITT to the local STag(s). - It MUST allocate a Read STag for the I/O Buffer as defined by the qualifier DataDescriptorIn if the Send_Control Operational Primitive invocation is qualified with DataDescriptorIn. - It MUST allocate a Write STag for the I/O Buffer as defined by the qualifier DataDescriptorOut if the Send_Control Operational Primitive invocation is qualified with DataDescriptorOut. - If STags are allocated, it MUST establish new Local Mapping(s) that associate the ITT to the allocated STag(s). - It MUST Advertise the STags, if allocated, to the target in the iSER header of the SendSE Message carrying the iSCSI PDU, as described in section 9.2.

 For the Task Management Function Request with the TASK REASSIGN function for a SCSI Read or bidirectional command, the iSCSI Layer at the initiator MUST set ExpDataSN to 0 since the data transfer and acknowledgements happen transparently to the iSCSI Layer at the initiator.
-This provides the flexibility to the iSCSI Layer at the target to request transmission of only the unacknowledged data as specified in [iSCSI].
+This provides the flexibility to the iSCSI Layer at the target to request transmission of only the unacknowledged data as specified in [RFC3720].